 However, moderate amounts of chocolate can give the depressive a real lift.
-Chocolate contains the chemical threobromine, which triggers the release of natural feel-good chemicals in the brain.
+Chocolate contains the chemical theobromine, which triggers the release of natural “feel-good” chemicals in the brain.
 The best chocolate is organic, dark chocolate containing at least 70% cocoa solids.

 Alternatives: Carob bar, fruit and nut bars.

 Used for stimulation, when tired, may be helpful for headaches and fluids retention.
-Best drunk organic, filtered and in very small quantities.
+Best drunk organic, filtered and in minimal quantities.

 Alternatives: Barley cup, No Café, Caro

-Alternatives: Green tea is an antioxidant and cancer protective due to the effects of bioflavonoids found in the green tea.
-There is growing evidence that populations drinking green tea have lower incidence of cancer and heart disease.
+Alternatives: Green tea is an antioxidant and cancer-protective due to the effects of bioflavonoids found in the green tea.
+There is growing evidence that populations drinking green tea have a lower incidence of cancer and heart disease.

 Fruit and herb teas (decaffeinated)

-FIZZY DRINKS: such as cola, contain caffeine, sugar, phosphoric acid (excrete calcium) and a number of chemicals that are known to compromise immune system, and induce hyperactivity in susceptible children.
+FIZZY DRINKS: such as cola, contain caffeine, sugar, phosphoric acid (excrete calcium) and many chemicals that are known to compromise the immune system and induce hyperactivity in susceptible children.

 ALCOHOL: depletes B vitamins.
-Excess alcohol is converted to fat and excessive drinking can lead to obesity and cardiovascular disease.
-Women should not exceed 1 unit of alcohol per day and men should not exceed 2 units per day.
+Excess alcohol converts into fat, and excessive drinking can lead to obesity and cardiovascular disease.
+Women should not exceed 1 unit of alcohol per day, and men should not exceed two units per day.